rapidexpert/The-Way-We-Work/principles.md

 # Company Principles

 ## Learning
-As much as possible every day from our customers, each other and on.
+As much as possible every day from our customers, each other and on our own.

 ## Building Value
 Creating real value for our customers, investors and ourselves.